hasura/graphql-engine/docs/graphql/manual/auth/authorization/roles-variables.rst

    Support for using session variables for array operators like ``_in``, ``_nin``, ``_has_any_keys``, ``_has_all_keys`` is only added in ``beta.3`` release.

+When you use ``_in`` rule in Hasura portal, it might give you an array with your value in it.
+If your value is already an array, you can simply edit the result to remove the brackets.

 Format of session variables
 ---------------------------